ruthus18/dobermann/README.md

 *Quantitative trading made simple*

-This is a set of tools for researching and deploying trading strategies in a uniform and efficient way.
+This is a toolkit for researching and deploying trading strategies in a uniform and efficient way.

 #### Local development